Automated tuning for the parameters of linear solvers: Reusing the pre-trained neural networks

 \subsection{Linear systems for elliptic differential equations}

 The second test series performs the optimization of SLAE solution times for the \texttt{jumps}, \texttt{DNS1}, and \texttt{DNS2} systems.
-These systems correspond to elliptic differential equations and are similar to those that are of our interest.
-The tests also use the \texttt{S5/R5} HES configuration with $\alpha=0.002$, and two pre-trained NNs for \texttt{cube100} and \texttt{apache2} systems.
-These calculations are done with 4~compute nodes, and the presented results are averaged over 10~trial runs.
-In addition to optimized SLAE solution times, the baseline values for the ``default'' linear solver configuration formed on the basis of some calculations experience are also collected.
+These systems correspond to elliptic differential equations and are similar to those that are of interest to us.
+The tests also use the \texttt{S5/R5} HES configuration with $\alpha=0.002$ and two pre-trained NNs for the \texttt{cube100} and \texttt{apache2} systems.
+These calculations are done with 4~compute nodes.
+In addition to optimized SLAE solution times, the results for two predefined \textit{baseline} and \textit{default} linear solver configurations formed on the basis of some calculation experience and \textit{hypre} library recommendations are evaluated.

 The obtained calculation results are summarized in Figure~\ref{fig:elliptic_optimization}.
-These results show that the basic evolution strategy can significantly improve baseline times and tailor the linear solver configuration to the specific linear system.
+These results show that the provided \textit{baseline} parameter configuration demonstrates systematically better results compared with the \textit{default} one.
+The proposed evolution strategy can significantly improve \textit{baseline} times and tailor the linear solver configuration to the specific linear system.
 The use of \texttt{cube100} or \texttt{apache2} pre-trained NNs improves the optimization results even further.
-The choice of the optimal NN varies depending on the linear system and optimizing parameter set, but the variance of the mean values is within 10-15\%.
-Despite this, the use of any of the NNs considered allows for a reduced optimized solution time compared to the basic ES.
-The speedup by a factor of 1.3--2.7 is observed for the ES, and it increases to 1.8--3.6 when using the pre-trained NN.
-In addition, the use of the NN pre-filter for the random mutation operator reduces the algorithm calculation times, and this effect becomes more and more valuable with increasing the number of optimizing parameters: up to a 5-fold HES calculation time speedup when optimizing the 21~parameter configuration is observed with \texttt{cube100} NN compared to a basic ES run.
+The choice of the optimal NN varies depending on the linear system and optimized parameter set, but the variance of the mean values is within 10-15~percent.
+Despite this, the use of any of the NNs considered allows for a reduced optimized solution time compared to the ES.
+The speedup by a factor of 1.3--2.7 is observed for the ES, and it increases to 1.8--3.6 compared to the \textit{baseline} when using the pre-trained NN.
+In addition, the use of the NN pre-filter for the random mutation operator reduces the algorithm calculation times, and this effect becomes more noticeable with increasing the number of optimized parameters.
+Up to a 5-fold HES calculation time speedup when optimizing the 21-parameter configuration is observed with the \texttt{cube100} NN compared to a basic ES run.

-The best solution times after the optimization are observed for the 13~parameter configuration.
-The use of a more general 21~parameter case, which further extends the parameter search space, typically does not allow for any productivity improvement.
-This fact indicates that some further optimization algorithm tuning or more conscious choice of the optimizing parameters may produce additional productivity gains.